- Does Gen Z Have it Harder Than Millennials? - November 20, 2023

 But how do we actually pick a spot on this line that’s right for you?
 Well, here’s how:

-There are two things you can use to decide your equity allocation, as written by economist Larry Swedroe in his book The Only Guide You’ll Ever Need for the Right Financial Plan: Managing Your Wealth, Risk, and Investments.
+There are two things you can use to decide your portfolio allocation, as written by economist Larry Swedroe in his book The Only Guide You’ll Ever Need for the Right Financial Plan: Managing Your Wealth, Risk, and Investments.

 The first is timeframe.